-Universal Music Group owns and operate a broad array of businesses engaged in recorded music, music publishing, merchandising, and audiovisual content in over 60 countries including South Africa.
+Universal Music Group owns and operates a broad array of businesses engaged in recorded music, music publishing, merchandising, and audiovisual content in over 60 countries, including South Africa.

-UMG identify and develop recording artists and songwriters, and produce, distribute and promote the most critically acclaimed and commercially successful music to delight and entertain fans around the world.
+UMG identifies and develops recording artists and songwriters, and produces, distributes, and promotes the most critically acclaimed and commercially successful music to delight and entertain fans around the world.

 To submit a demo to Universal Music Group, demo submissions should be directed to UMG’s record labels, but kindly note that they cannot accept unsolicited material.

-Typically, demos are recommended to one of their labels’ A & R departments by a manager, agent, producer, radio DJ or other industry professional.
+Typically, demos are recommended to one of their labels’ A and R departments by a manager, agent, producer, radio DJ or other industry professional.

 Another option for unsigned artists is UMG’s site, Spinnup, which offers both digital distribution and has a network of scouts who have a relationship with many of Universal Music’s labels.